frc1675/brownbook/contributing/github-guide.md

 ![Create pull request](./images/create-pr-final.PNG)

-It will open a form for your to fill out.
+It will open a form for you to fill out.
 Write a title and description for your pull request and click the green button to create it.

 ![Pull request form](./images/pr-form.PNG)